OpenZeppelin/cairo-contracts/docs/Account.md

 ## Quickstart

-The general workflow consists of three simple steps:
+The general workflow is:
 1. Account contract is deployed to StarkNet
-2. Account is initialized with its own address (_temporary until `this.address` is available_)
-3. Signed transactions can now be sent to the Account contract which validates and executes them
+2. Signed transactions can now be sent to the Account contract which validates and executes them

 In Python, this would look as follows: